zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/going-production-with-dcos.md

 ### Initial Software Setup for Production

-* Deployment - Portworx can be deployed either as a DC/OS framework or as a systemd service directly in the system Refer to the install instructions for running PX as a DC/OS framework [page](/install-with-other/dcos).
-This deploys PX as a OCI container and as a framework in DC/OS
+* Deployment - Portworx can be deployed either as a DC/OS framework or as a systemd service directly in the system Refer to the install instructions for running Portworx as a DC/OS framework [page](/install-with-other/dcos).
+This deploys Portworx as a OCI container and as a framework in DC/OS

  (OR)

-  * Deploy PX directly as [OCI container](/install-with-other/docker/standalone)
+  * Deploy Portworx directly as [OCI container](/install-with-other/docker/standalone)
   * Ensure all nodes in the cluster have NTP running and the times are synchronized across all the nodes that will form the Portworx cluster
   * All nodes in the cluster should have achieved quorum and `pxctl status` should display the cluster as `operational`